Harryyadav/slate/source/includes/risk_policies.md

 ----------------------|----------|-------------
 name                  | Yes      | The name of the new risk policy. description           | Yes      | The description of the risk policy. default               | No       | A boolean field which shows if this is the default risk policy.
-Ddefaults to false. priority              | No       | Tasks in this policy must have a priority greater or equal to this value.
+Defaults to false. priority              | No       | Tasks in this policy must have a priority greater or equal to this value.
 Must be a value from 1 to 10.
 Defaults to 7. phases                | No       | Tasks in this policy must be in one of these phases. task_statuses         | No       | To be considered compliant, tasks in this policy must have one of these statuses.
 (DONE/TODO/NA)